 About Egyptian jewelry

-In ancient Egypt, jewelry was often made from gold, as it was believed to be the skin of the gods.
+Gold was the favored material for ancient Egyptian jewelry, as it was believed to be the skin of the gods.
 Silver, copper, and bronze were also used, as well as a variety of precious and semi-precious stones, such as turquoise, lapis lazuli, and carnelian.